Generating Tensor Polarization from Shear Stress: Relations between the Wigner function and polarization observables

-In this appendix, we prove the relation of the spin-density matrix to the Wigner function \eqref{density_matrix}, following the same steps as outlined in Ref. \cite{Becattini:2020sww} for spin-1/2 particles.
-Furthermore, we prove Eq.\ \eqref{tensor_pol0}.
+In this Appendix, we prove the relation of the spin-density matrix to the Wigner function, following the same steps as outlined in Ref. \cite{Becattini:2020sww} for spin-1/2 particles.
+Furthermore, we prove the relation between tensor polarization and the Wigner function reported in the main text.

 The spin-density matrix is defined as